juice-shop/pwning-juice-shop/part1/ctf.md

 ## Commercial use disclaimer

-:warning: Bear in mind: With the increasing number of challenge solutions (this book included) available on the Internet _it might **not** be wise to host a professional CTF for prize money_ with OWASP Juice Shop!
+Bear in mind: With the increasing number of challenge solutions (this book included) available on the Internet _it might **not** be wise to host a professional CTF for prize money_ with OWASP Juice Shop!